Collider phenomenology of a unified leptoquark model: Rare lepton and meson decays

-We have also checked that the prediction for meson decays like $b\to s \gamma$ are fully consistent with the current experimental data.
+We have also checked that the prediction for meson decays like $b\to s \gamma$, $B\to K \tau e$ , $B\to K \tau^+ \tau^-$ or $B_s\to \tau^+ \tau^-$ are fully consistent with the current experimental data.
 In the context of leptoquarks a potentially constraining observable is the ratio BR($K^+ \to e^+ \nu$)/BR($K^+ \to \mu^+ \nu$).
-However, due the required smallness of $Y_2$, all leptoquark effects on observables with neutrinos in the final state are suppressed and, thus, also this is consistent with data.
+However, due to the required smallness of $Y_2$, all leptoquark effects on observables with neutrinos in the final state are suppressed and, thus, also this is consistent with data.

 Staying in this part of the parameter space we have also checked whether the low energy data can constrain the masses of the other components of $\Phi$.
-Our construction implies that the scalar gluons, both the charged one and the neutral one, have flavour mixing couplings to quarks.
-This means in particular that the neutral one contributes at tree level to $K^0$-$\bar{K}^0$ and $B_q$-$\bar{B}_q$ ($q=d,s$) mixing.
-We find that within the experimental and theoretical uncertainties $B_s$-$\bar{B}_s$ requires $m_{G^0} \gsim 10$~TeV whereas in case of the $K^0$-$\bar{K}^0$ mixing the bound is $m_{G^0} \gsim 15$~TeV.
-It might be surprising that $K^0$-$\bar{K}^0$ mixing is only slightly more stringent than the $B$-meson mixing but this is a consequence of the specific parameter space considered here.
-We note for completness, that in other parts of the parameter space this bound increases to $m_{G^0} \gsim 120$~TeV.
+Our construction implies that the scalar gluons, both the charged and the neutral one, have flavour mixing couplings to quarks.
+This means in particular that the neutral one contributes at the tree level to $K^0$--$\bar{K}^0$ and $B_q$--$\bar{B}_q$ ($q=d,s$) mixing.
+We find that within the experimental and theoretical uncertainties $B_s$--$\bar{B}_s$ requires $m_{G^0} \gsim 10$~TeV whereas in the case of the $K^0$--$\bar{K}^0$ mixing the bound is $m_{G^0} \gsim 15$~TeV.
+It might be surprising that the $K^0$--$\bar{K}^0$ mixing limit is only slightly more stringent than the $B$-meson one; this is a consequence of the specific shape of the parameter space considered here.
+We have also checked that loop-induced contributions to the $\Delta F=2$ transitions do not provide additional constraints on the allowed parameter space.
+We note, for completeness, that in other parts of the parameter space this bound increases up to $m_{G^0} \gsim 120$~TeV.